acts-project/acts/docs/howto/run_truth_tracking.rst

    $ <build>/bin/ActsRecTruthTracks \
        --input-dir=sim_ttbar_pu200 \
+       --bf-value=0 0 2 \
        --output-dir=rec_ttbar_pu200

+The magnetic field setup should be consistent between simulation and truth tracking.

-Look at truth tracking performance
+Look at the truth tracking performance
 ----------------------

 The truth tracking will generate three root files (the name of those root files are currently not configurable via the command line) in the ``output-dir``: